The Impacts of Trauma: Why it’s Important to Heal the Sympathetic Nervous System State Through Trauma Therapy

 Next

-How to Access the Ventral Vagal Autonomic Nervous System State for Optimal Functioning
+How Trauma Therapy Can Help You Access the Ventral Vagal Autonomic Nervous System State for Optimal Functioning